Tekhne/algorithms/README.md

-The is a sandbox for exploring algorithms and data structures.
-The implementations and tests are very rough and not intended for real use.
+Playground for learning algorithms and data structures.